-When these symptoms occur, it is not uncommon for an individual to be a frequent flyer in his/her Family Health Clinic requesting an EKG or referral to see a cardiologist, or for an individual to present to the Emergency Room for fear that he/she is having a heart attack.
+When these symptoms occur, it is not uncommon for an individual to be a frequent flyer in his/her Family Health Clinic requesting an EKG or referral to see a cardiologist, or for an individual to present to the Emergency Room for fear that he/she is having a heart attack or stroke.

 • How do I know if I am having a panic attack versus a heart attack?